Araekiel/orion/README.md

 ## Installation

-Clone the repo and cd into the directory
+Clone the repo and cd into the directory:

 ```
 $ git clone https://github.com/KSSBro/orion.git
 $ cd orion
 ```

-Then install the node-modules in package.json
+Then install the node-modules in package.json:

 ```
 $ npm install